MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide-v2/ad-forest-recovery-virtualization.md

     the Cloneable Domain Controllers group.

-The PDC Emulator must be available during cloning operations.For step-by-step instructions about how to perform virtualized DC cloning, see [Safely virtualizing Active Directory Domain Services (AD DS) (Level 100)](/windows-server/identity/ad-ds/introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100.md).
+The PDC Emulator must be available during cloning operations.For step-by-step instructions about how to perform virtualized DC cloning, see [Safely virtualizing Active Directory Domain Services (AD DS) (Level 100)](/windows-server/identity/ad-ds/introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100).
-For details about how virtualized DC cloning works, see Technical Reference (Level 300). <!-- find link -->
+For details about how virtualized DC cloning works, see Technical Reference (Level 300).

 ## Next steps